CaliStyle/trailpack-proxy-generics/README.md

 A generic is a great way to implement 3rd parties.
 You can write your application to implement a single service but easily swap out the the 3rd party.

-Current Generics: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, Image Manipulation, whatever you need!
+Current Generics: Email Provider, Payment Processors, Tax Provider, Shipping Provider, Fulfillment, Geolocation, Image Manipulation, HTML rendering, whatever you need!

 Can you think of a generic or method we missed?
 Create a PR!